|Nichlas Severinsen 44674ca62e Update copyright||3 weeks ago|

 libray -i /dev/sr0 -o ps3_game_decrypted.iso

-Libray will try to download an IRD decryption file for your iso:
+Libray will automatically try to download an IRD decryption file for your iso.
+If you don't have internet connection, but you do have an .ird file you can specify that:

 Alternatively, you can first rip the disc to an ISO file and then decrypt from the ISO file: